fredmayer/mail-parser-rest/README.md

 # What is this repository for?

 This is a REST API microservice of the mail client.
 To automate the receipt of data through mail attachments.
-For example: you are sent price lists by email with attached price lists and you need to parse the attachments.
+For example: you are sent price lists by email with attached file and you need to parse the attachments data.

 This microservice based on high performance, extensible, minimalist Go web framework [Echo](https://echo.labstack.com/), IMAP client [go-imap](https://github.com/emersion/go-imap).
 For logging i`m use [Logrus](https://github.com/sirupsen/logrus)